-Plan description - The District's fire employees who are regularly assigned hazardous duty participate in the Public Safety Personnel Retirement System (PSPRS).
-The PSPRS administers an agent and cost-sharing multiple-employer defined benefit pension plans and agent and cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plans.
-A nine-member board known as the Board of Trustees, and the participating local boards, govern the PSPRS according to the provisions of A.R.S Title 38, Chapter5, Article 4.
-Employees who were hired into a PSPRS position before July 1, 2017, participate in the agent plans, and those who were hired into a PSPRS position on or after July 1, 2017 participate in the cost-sharing plans (PSPRS Tier 3 Risk Pool).
+The PSPRS administers agent and cost-sharing multiple-employer defined benefit pension plans and agent and cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plans.
+A ninemember board known as the Board of Trustees, and the participating local boards, govern the PSPRS according to the provisions of A.R.S Title 38, Chapter5, Article 4.
+Employees who were hired into a PSPRS position before July 1, 2017, participate in the agent plans, and those who became PSPRS members on or after July 1, 2017 participate in the cost-sharing plans (PSPRS Tier 3 Risk Pool).